lichen-community-systems/Flocking/docs/responding-to-user-input.md

         }
     }

+## Directly Setting Values on a Synth ##

+Flocking synths provide two essental methods that can be used to query and update the state of the synthesis graph: `get()` and `set()`.
+You can call these methods in response to user input (e.g. a button click) to control a Flocking synth.

+For more information about the methods provided by `flock.synth` see the [Synth documentation](synths/overview.md) _coming soon_.

+### Tutorial: Using Synth.set() with jQuery ###

+First, create a button that the user can click on.
+We'll wire this button up using jQuery so that it randomly changes the frequency of our synthesizer every time it is clicked.
+Here's the HTML markup for it:

+    <button id="myButton">Change it!</button>

+For our example, let's create a noisy synth that uses frequency modulation.
+The carrier is a sawtooth oscillator, and the modulator is a sine wave.
+Since we want to be able to dynamically change the modulator whenever a user clicks the button, we'll give it an _id_ so that we can refer to it later when we're calling `Synth.set`.

+    var noisy = flock.synth({
+        synthDef: {
+            ugen: "flock.ugen.lfSaw",
+            freq: {
+                id: "modulator", // An id lets us refer to this ugen in subsequent calls to set().
+                ugen: "flock.ugen.sin",
+                freq: 400,
+                mul: 540,
+                add: 600
+            },
+            mul: 0.25
+        }
+    });

+We want our example to work on all devices. iOS has a restrict that sounds can only be played as the result of a user action.
+If you try to start Flocking without the user first having tapped on something, it will be silent.
+So we'll need to make sure that we only start Flocking after the user has clicked the button for the first time.

+To do so, we will bind a one-time click handler on our button.
+It will start the Flocking _shared environment_ by calling its `play` method.
+We'll use jQuery's `one()` method to register a handler that automatically gets removed after it has fired once.
+Here's the code for it:

+    $(container).one("click", function () {
+        flock.enviro.shared.play();
+    });

+Next, we'll register a click handler on the button that will randomly change the frequency of the modulator every time the user clicks the button.
+We'll use jQuery again for this, and call `Synth.set()` to change the _modulator.freq_ input:

+    // Every time the button is clicked, change the synth's modulator frequency.
+    $(container).click(function () {
+        // Randomly update the frequency of the modulator. var newFreq = Math.random() * 1000 + 1060;
+        noisy.set("modulator.freq", newFreq);
+    });

+We don't have to set just one input at at a time using `Synth.set()`.
+Instead, we can specify an object of input path/value pairs whenever a user clicks the button.
+Try this click handler code instead:

+    // Every time the button is clicked, change the synth's modulator frequency and amplitude.
+    $(container).click(function () {
+        // Randomly update several of the modulator's inputs at once. noisy.set({
+            "modulator.freq": Math.random() * 1000 + 1060,
+            "modulator.add": Math.random() * 1200
+        });
+    });

+Note that if you're not a fan of jQuery, you can use plain DOM methods like ``addEventListener`` or, if you like, use whatever toolkit you prefer.
+Flocking is designed to be agnostic of your presentation technology.

 ## Using  Infusion Views and Events ##

 [Infusion](http://fluidproject.org/products/infusion) provides a robust system for defining "views" and events.
 It provides a highly declarative way of binding Flocking instruments up to any source of user input, from individual buttons and sliders to larger-scale interfaces like [pianos](http://github.com/thealphanerd/Piano) and even [physical input devices](https://github.com/colinbdclark/flocking-osc-fm-synth).
 Here's an example of how an Infusion View can be created, which will listen for click events on an element and dynamically update a synth's inputs.